dsuyu1/fedapt/README.md

 # Federated Domain-Adaptive Tuning for Security Applications

-Notebooks run on Colab (GPU) — or on-prem once the cluster is available.
-This repo is the source of truth for code; large artifacts (corpus, adapters, checkpoints) live on Google Drive / HF and are gitignored.
+Notebooks run on Colab (GPU) or on-prem once the cluster is available.
+This repo just has code, large artifacts (corpus, adapters, checkpoints) live on Google Drive / HF and are gitignored.

 ## Pipeline (one job per notebook, self-contained, run in order)